apelegri/wechat-mini-program-wiki/README.md

 In fact RPX unit is based on the `rem` unit which stands for **"root em"**. **Why not `em` unit?**

-The `em` unit is **relative** to the font-size of the **parent**, which causes the **compounding issue**.
-The `rem` unit is relative to the root (or the html) element which is a good choice to tackle the compounding issue (font sizing duty).
+The `em` unit is **relative** to the font-size of the **parent**, which causes **compounding issue**.
+The `rem` unit is relative to the root element which conteracts the compounding issue (font sizing duty).

-In effect, rem is a document-wide CSS variable.
-It’s a **common used for mobile and tablet** devices, they handle it much better than browser.

-However, to come back to `rpx` units, rpx is adapting on the width screen which makes the experience more responsive.
+However, to come back to `rpx` unit, **rpx advantages** are:

+- It scales according to the width of the ratio (screen width) which makes the experience more responsive.
+- It facilitates the realization of high-definition, 1 pixel line.
+- Well suported on mobile and tablet devices.

 ___